xavierfoucrier/instacam/DOCUMENTATION.md

 Coming soon...

 ### Use as a library
-Instantiate and call the module is **very easy**.
+Instantiate and call the class is **very easy**.
 Just start by include the minified production file on your web page using the generic script markup:

 ```html
 <script src="instacam.min.js"></script>